 These rates vary from company to company, and even from cardholder to cardholder within the same company.
 However, rates of 16% to 30% are common, with the average Canadian credit card having a rate just shy of 20%.

 What is a credit card interest rate?
 What does APR mean?

 Life events can also be one of the key drivers of credit card debt.
-When our finances are tight, credit cards provide a quick, no-paperwork, no-hassle way to make purchases and pay later.
+When our finances are tight, no credit check loans provide a quick, no-paperwork, no-hassle way to make purchases and pay later.
 It’s convenient.
 But it comes at a cost.
-Too often, if we need an emergency loan to pay for a costly repair, pay a handyman or repairman to fix something, replace an appliance, or have other unexpected bills, it may be hard to find the money to pay for them from our ordinary income.
+Too often, when you get a loan to pay for a costly repair, pay a handyman or repairman to fix something, replace an appliance, or have other unexpected bills, we need to think about how we will pay for them from our ordinary income.
 Charging it, and paying later, is pretty much the standard option for most working people who aren’t independently wealthy.

 Of course, we can then pay off that balance over time, a little bit here, a little bit there from our next few paychecks.
 But that can take several months for large purchases or expenses.
 All that time, you’re being charged interest.
 Absent meaningful savings for “rainy days” and emergencies, though, it may be the only option that a lot of us have to pay for things that aren’t luxuries which cannot be avoided.
 More often, people aren’t able to save as much as they used to so credit cards become the default choice for payment.